 SENIOR RECOGNITION SUNDAY

-Each May, FUMC Center invites High School graduates and their families to the worship service that day, where the class sits together and are recognized during the service.
+Each May, FUMC Center invites High School graduates and their families to the worship service where the class sits together and are recognized during the service.
 Following the service, graduates and their families are invited to a reception in the Fellowship Hall.
-If you plan to participate in the 2019 Senior Recognition Sunday, an announcement will be released as soon as possible with details so arrangements can be made for the service and reception.
+If you plan to participate in the 2020 Senior Recognition Sunday, an announcement will be released towards the end of the school year with details so arrangements can be made for the service and reception.
 In addition, photos can be forwarded at that time to include in our newsletter for the Senior Sunday announcement.

 - (936) 598-2707 church office